-The process for approving Technegas® sales in the US is nearing its final stages.
-The Company through its Clinical Research Organisation (CRO) submitted the documentation required for a 505(b)(2) New Drug Application (NDA) to the United States Food and Drug Administration (USFDA) on 27 March 2020.
+The process for approving Technegas® [TM] sales in the US is in its final stages.
+The Company through its Clinical Research Organisation (CRO) is completing the documentation required for the submission for a 505(b)(2) New Drug Application (NDA) for the United States Food and Drug Administration (USFDA).
+Given the progress to date, the Company remains on track to submit its completed application to the USFDA in the first calendar quarter of 2020.